sr39/gizmo-debug/scripts/gizmo_documentation.md

     OmegaBaryon           0.044 % =0 for non-cosmological
     HubbleParam           0.7  % little 'h'; =1 for non-cosmological runs

 **ComovingIntegrationOn**: This flag enables or disables comoving integration in an expanding universe.
 For ComovingIntegrationOn=0, the code uses plain Newtonian physics with vacuum or periodic boundary conditions.
 Time, positions, velocities, and masses are measured in the internal system of units, as specified by the selected system of units.
 For ComovingIntegrationOn=1, the integration is carried out in an expanding universe, using a cosmological model as specified by Omega0, OmegaLambda, etc. In this cosmological mode, coordinates are comoving, and the time variable is the expansion factor itself.
-If the code has not been compiled with the PERIODIC makefile option, the underlying model makes use of vacuum boundary conditions, i.e. density fluctuations outside the particle distribution are assumed to be zero.
+If the code has not been compiled with the BOX\_PERIODIC makefile option, the underlying model makes use of vacuum boundary conditions, i.e. density fluctuations outside the particle distribution are assumed to be zero.
 This requires that your particle distribution represents a spherical region of space around the origin.
-If PERIODIC is enabled, the code expects the particle coordinates to lie in the interval [0, BoxSize].
+If BOX\_PERIODIC is enabled, the code expects the particle coordinates to lie in the interval [0, BoxSize].

 **BoxSize**: The size of the periodic box (in code units) encompassing the simulation volume.
-This parameter is only relevant if the PERIODIC makefile option is used.
+This parameter is only relevant if the BOX\_PERIODIC makefile option is used.
 Particle coordinates need to lie in the interval [0, BoxSize] in the initial conditions file.

 **Omega0**: Cosmological matter density parameter in units of the critical density at z=0.
 Relevant only for comoving integration.